-How to choose a portable source for camping?
+How to choose a portable power source for camping?

 When you go caravanning and four-wheel driving there may or may not be mains power to plug into.
 Either way, it's worth having another way to power your appliances, as well as everyone's phones, tablets and computers.
 A portable power source gives you the freedom to camp anywhere (with all the mod-cons that make camping a lot more pleasant), as well as backup power if there's a problem with your caravan or car battery while you're away.

 What's the best power source for caravanning and four-wheel driving?

 The power source that's best for one person may not suit someone else because it depends on:

 - What you want to use the power source for (lights, cooking, chargers, tools or a fridge?)

 - Whether you just want to power smaller appliances (or larger ones powered by motors?)

 - How many appliances and devices you want to power at once (a couple or quite a few?)

 - How much space you'll have in the 4WD or caravan (after factoring in people and bags)

 - Whether you'll be close to civilisation or in the middle of nowhere (so have to rely on yourself)